ZenanXing/AtABA-DROmiX/README.md

 ## Citations

-If you use the AtABA-DROmiX, please cite our paper and the related papers listed below.
+The data used in this app are included in a manuscript currently in preparation.
+If you use the AtABA-DROmiX, please contact us at zxing001@ucr.edu and cutler@ucr.edu.

-*Xing Z, Park SY, Eckhardt J, Cutler SR. ABA signaling secrets: Decoding gene sensitivity and exploring receptor subfamily function in gene regulation. (manuscript in preparation)*

 [(Back to top)](#ataba-dromix)